hyperledger-archives/indy-sdk/doc/migration-guide-1.5.0-1.6.0.md

    "storage_credentials": optional<object> Credentials for wallet storage.
 Storage type defines set of supported keys.
                           Can be optional if storage supports default configuration.
                           For 'default' storage type should be empty.
+   "key_derivation_method": optional<string> algorithm to use for master key derivation:
+                          Moderate (used by default)
-   "simplified_security": optional<bool> Use less secured but faster crypto algorithm for master key derivation (false by default).
+                          Interactive - less secured but faster }
- }
 ```